Buddhism and violence: Mytho-historical roots

 According to Neil DeVotta (an Associate Professor of Political Science), the mytho-history described in the Mahavamsa "justifies dehumanizing non-Sinhalese, if doing so is necessary to preserve, protect, and propagate the dhamma (Buddhist doctrine).
 Furthermore, it legitimizes a just war doctrine, provided that war is waged to protect Buddhism.
 Together with the Vijaya myth, it introduces the bases for the Sinhalese Buddhist belief that Lord Buddha designated the island of Sri Lanka as a repository for Theravada Buddhism.
 It claims the Sinhalese were the first humans to inhabit the island (as those who predated the Sinhalese were subhuman) and are thus the true "sons of the soil".
 Additionally, it institutes the belief that the island's kings were beholden to protect and foster Buddhism.
 All of these legacies have had ramifications for the trajectory of political Buddhism and Sinhalese Buddhist nationalism."

+Among the charges levelled against Magha, the Hindu invader from Kalinga who seized power in Polonnaruwa in the 13th century CE with the help of his soldiers and mercenaries from the modern Kerala and Damila (Tamil Nadu) regions in India, in the Culavamsa was the spreading of false faith.
+The Pujavaliya composed in the aftermath of Magha's invasion declares that the unbelievers will never have permanent residence on the island reserved for Buddhism and that it is only suitable for Buddhist rulers.
+But Māgha's rule of 21 years and its aftermath are a watershed in the history of the island, creating a new political order.
+A second poilitical center emerged in the north of the island where Tamil settlers from previous Indian incursions occupied the Jaffna Peninsula and the Vanni.
+Many Tamil members of invading armies, mercenaries, joined them rather than returning to India with their compatriots.
+By the 13th century the Tamils too withdrew from the Vanni almost entirely into the Jaffna peninsula where an independent Tamil kingdom had been established.
+Māgha, a bigoted Hindu, persecuted Sinhalese Buddhists, despoiling the temples and giving away lands of the Sinhalese to his followers.
+His priorities in ruling were to extract as much as possible from the land and overturn as many of the traditions of Rajarata as possible.
+His reign saw the Killing of many Sinhalese by his army and massive migration of the Sinhalese people to the south and west of Sri Lanka, and into the mountainous interior, in a bid to escape his power.